braintree/braintree_php/README.md

 # Braintree PHP Client Library

 The Braintree PHP library provides integration access to the Braintree Gateway.
+Updated original to support Namespaces and PSR-4 load.

 ## Dependencies

-PHP version >= 5.2.1 required.
+PHP version >= 5.3 required.

 The following PHP extensions are required: